-Trail runners listen up!
-There’s a great new pack you’re going to want to check out, and probably add to your arsenal.
+Osprey Duro 6 Hydration Pack: Trail runners, listen up!
+There’s a great new pack you’re going to want to check out and probably add to your arsenal.
 The new Duro 6 hydration pack from Osprey delivers the level of quality and thoughtful design that you expect from that company, with a few nice additions that you’re definitely going to love out on the trail.

-Priced at $110, the Duro 6 is in my book, a very good value.
-Osprey has managed to pack a lot of features and design elements into a compact package that trail runners are absolutely going to love.
+Priced at $110, the Duro 6 is, in my book, an excellent value.
+Osprey has managed to pack many features and design elements into a compact package that trail runners are absolutely going to love.
 And with spring just around the corner, you know you’re going to want a new pack to help you get back up to speed out on the trail.
-This one will do that, and more.
+This one will do that and more.

 Buy at now at REI.com.

 - Gear Review: The Xero Scrambler Mid is an Ultralight Hiking Shoe for Spring - March 1, 2023

 - Gear Review: Yeti Roadie 48 Wheeled Cooler - August 18, 2022

 - Kristin Harila Continues Pursuit of 8000-Meter Speed Record - August 16, 2022